Non-stationary Spatial Modeling Using Fractional SPDEs: Spatial regression model

 Gradient information is required for reliable convergence when estimating the model parameters. \citet[Appendix D]{fuglstad2015doesnonstationaryspatialdata} derive analytical gradients for a related non-stationary model with $\nu = 1$, but extending these derivations to fractional models is considerably more involved due to the rational approximation.
 The rSPDE package \citep{rSPDEpackage} instead relies on numerical differentiation.
-However, this does not scale well as the number of parameters increases.
-As an alternative, we compute gradients of the log-likelihood using AD.
-AD evaluates derivatives through a process called \textit{backpropagation}, which involves systematically applying the chain rule to the sequence of operations defining the log-likelihood.
-This can be computed efficiently even in high-dimensional parameter spaces, and yields gradients that are exact up to machine precision.
+However, as later shown in Figure~\ref{fig:benchmark_rspde_fd}, this approach does not scale well as the number of parameters increases.
+The scaling could be improved by parallelizing the finite-difference approach over multiple processes, but this would require inter-process communication and a more complex implementation.
+As an alternative, we use AD to obtain gradients of the log-likelihood.
+AD evaluates derivatives by systematically applying the chain rule to the sequence of operations defining the log-likelihood, a process referred to as \textit{backpropagation}.
+This provides gradients that are exact up to machine precision and can be computed efficiently in high-dimensional parameter spaces.
+See \citet{baydin_automatic_2015} for a comprehensive introduction to AD, and \citet{giles_collected_2008} for derivations of the formulas needed to differentiate through linear algebra operations such as linear solves and log-determinants.

-A challenge when using AD is differentiating the sparse matrix operations required for our likelihood evaluation.
-Even if an operation uses a sparse matrix, most AD frameworks do not encode sparsity patterns and instead treat the matrices as dense during backpropagation.
-Modern frameworks such as PyTorch \citep{paszke2019pytorchimperativestylehighperformance} provide partial support for sparse tensors, sparse matrix addition and multiplication are still differentiated as if they were dense.
-There is no native was of computing log-determinants or solving linear systems using sparse matrices.
-This removes the computational benefits of the SPDE approach.
-To address this, we implement custom PyTorch functions by adopting the masking strategy proposed by \citet{nytko2023optimizedsparsematrixoperations}, which assumes that gradient matrices share the same sparsity pattern as their corresponding inputs.
-This preserves sparsity throughout the differentiation process and additionally allows us to exploit the \textit{partial inverse} \citep{takahashi1973formation, rue_approximate_2007} when differentiating sparse log-determinants.
-Details are provided in Appendix \ref{seq:ADofSparseMatrices}.